alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 First, we want to build a flying device that can autonomously circumnavigate the world in less than 80 days.
 If it went on a straight line around the equator the trip would take 40,000 km, or 25,000 miles;
 in 80 days average speed comes out as a little bit over 20 km/h (13 miles/hour).
-In what follows we will use meters per second; so 6 m/s will be our initial speed target.
+In what follows we will use meters per second; so 6 m/s will be our minimum speed target.
+Let's make it 10 m/s to have some room.

 **Can we make flight more efficient?**
 The biggest energy expense for a drone is usually not moving about,